duplaja/wp-aws-auto-backup/README.md

-# WP AWS Auto Config Backup Script
+# WP AWS Server Side Auto Config Backup Script
 Auto-config WordPress Backups via AWS S3.
 This is tested on Debian 8 x64 and Ubuntu 16.04 and later

 **Please verify that the backups are being created!
 This is BETA software.**